godotengine/godot-docs/tutorials/networking/http_request_class.rst

 For more information on parsing JSON, see the class references for :ref:`JSON <class_JSON>`.

-Note that you may want to check whether the ``result`` equals ``RESULT_SUCCESS`` and whether a JSON parsing error occurred, see the JSON class reference and :ref:`HTTPRequest <class_HTTPRequest>` for more.
+Note that you may want to check whether the ``result`` equals ``RESULT_SUCCESS`` and whether a JSON parsing error occurred, see the class reference for :ref:`JSON <class_JSON>` and :ref:`HTTPRequest <class_HTTPRequest>` for more.

 You have to wait for a request to finish before sending another one.